 What if I have already made a Will but my circumstances have changed?

 Changes to your personal circumstances may adversely affect or invalidate your Will; alternatively, what you would like to happen in the event of your death may change as time goes by.

 It is therefore advisable to review your will regularly and always as a result of a change in your marital status or other changes to your family.

-Of course a Will only operates on death, and if help is needed for managing your property and affairs, or with medical or care decisions, you could also consider putting in place an Enduring, or Lasting Power of Attorney, normally appointing one or more of your family to act on your behalf.
-Then there is what is commonly referred to as a ‘Living Will.’
+Of course, a Will only operates on death, and if help is needed for managing your property and affairs, or with medical or care decisions, you could also consider putting in place a Lasting Power of Attorney, normally appointing one or more of your family to act on your behalf.
+Please see our FAQ’s on Powers of Attorney for more information.

 I have heard of a Living Will, what is this?

 A Living Will allows you to make advance decisions about medical treatment that you may or may not be prepared to accept in the future.
 You may consider making a Living Will for a number of reasons, for example because you have a terminal illness or for religious grounds etc.